Proving Diabetes is a Disability

 These instructions to EEOC field offices summarize several Supreme Court decisions related to the definition of who has a disability under the ADA and other issues, and explain their impact on the processing of charges under the Americans with Disabilities Act (ADA).

-Click on the links below to find information, including opinions and pleadings, in the following cases which addressed issues of coverage under the ADA.
+Visit our Litigation Materials from Diabetes Discrimination page to find information, including opinions and pleadings, in the following cases which addressed issues of coverage under the ADA.

 Actual Disability Cases